fatbobman/MOCloner/README.md

 # MOCloner

-A description of this package.
+A tiny library that implements deep copy of NSManagedObject